-US holds first lease sale for Alaska’s Arctic refuge
+US holds first oil lease sale for Alaska’s Arctic refuge

 JUNEAU, Alaska (AP) — The U.S. government held its first-ever oil and gas lease sale Wednesday for Alaska’s Arctic National Wildlife Refuge, an event critics labeled as a bust with major oil companies staying on the sidelines and a state corporation emerging as the main bidder.

-The sale, held as scheduled after a judge Tuesday rejected requests by Indigenous and conservation groups to halt the event, garnered bids on half the tracts that were listed as available in the refuge’s coastal plain.
+The sale, held as scheduled after a judge Tuesday rejected requests by Indigenous and conservation groups to halt the event, garnered bids on half the 22 tracts that were listed as available in the refuge’s coastal plain.
+The U.S. Bureau of Land Management, which held the sale, said the bids were under review.

 The rugged remote area off the Beaufort Sea is considered sacred by the Indigenous Gwich’in.
-Critics of the lease sale say the region is special, providing habitat for wildlife including caribou, polar and grizzly bears, wolves and birds, and should be off limits to drilling.
+Critics of the lease sale say the region is special, providing habitat for wildlife including caribou, polar bears, wolves and birds, and should be off limits to drilling.

 Supporters of drilling have viewed development as a way to bolster oil production, generate revenue and create or sustain jobs.

-A state corporation, the Alaska Industrial Development and Export Authority, was the main bidder on the leases.
+A state corporation, the Alaska Industrial Development and Export Authority, was the sale’s main bidder.
 Its executive director, Alan Weitzner, in a statement, said in acquiring nine tracts, “Alaska preserves the right to responsibly develop its natural resources.”

-Messages seeking comment were sent to spokespersons for Alaska’s congressional delegation and to the head of the Alaska Oil and Gas Association.
+Members of the state’s congressional delegation, in a statement released by the land management agency, lauded the day as momentous.
 Gov. Mike Dunleavy, on Twitter, called the lease sale “historic for Alaska and tremendous for America.”

 “Alaskans have waited two generations for this moment; I stand with them in support of this day,” he said.